Lenin was a mushroom

+Hoax

 The hoax took the form of an interview on the television program Pyatoe Koleso (The Fifth Wheel).
-In the interview, Kuryokhin, impersonating a historian, narrated his findings that Vladimir Lenin consumed large quantities of psychedelic mushrooms and eventually became a mushroom himself.
+In the interview, Kuryokhin, impersonating a historian, narrated his supposed findings that Vladimir Lenin consumed large quantities of psychedelic mushrooms and as a result, transformed himself into a mushroom and a radio wave.
 Kuryokhin arrived at his conclusion through a long series of logical fallacies and appeals to the authority of various "sources" (such as Carlos Castaneda, the Massachusetts Institute of Technology, and Konstantin Tsiolkovsky), creating the illusion of a reasoned and plausible logical chain.
+Proof included such "arguments" as the similarity between the cross-section of the armored car from which Lenin spoke and the mushroom spawn of a fly agaric and the claim that "ninel" (Lenin spelled backwards) is a French mushroom dish.

+Background

+Kuryokhin's widow, Anastasia, explained the origin of the hoax in an interview with Komsomolskaya Pravda:

+Impact

-The timing of the hoax played a large role in its success, coming as it did during the glasnost period when the ebbing of censorship in the Soviet Union led to many true and untrue revelations about the country's history, often presented in sensational form.
-Furthermore, Soviet television had, up to that point, been regarded by its audience as conservative in style and content.
-As a result, a large number of Soviet citizens (one estimate puts the number at 11.3 million audience members) took the deadpan "interview" at face value, in spite of the absurd claims presented.
+The timing of the hoax played a large role in its notoriety, coming as it did during the height of the glasnost period, which was characterized by the ebbing of censorship in the Soviet Union; many facts about Soviet history that were previously inaccessible and classified were being made public, leading to many controversial revelations about the country's history, often presented in sensationalistic form.

-Sholokhov has said that perhaps the most notable result of the show was an appeal by a group of party members to the Leningrad Regional Committee of the CPSU to clarify the veracity of Kuryokhin's claim.
-According to Sholokhov, in response to the request one of the top regional functionaries stated that "Lenin could not have been a mushroom" because "a mammal cannot be a plant."
+Sholokhov claimed that as a result of the show, an appeal was made by a group of older Communist Party members to the Leningrad Regional Committee of the CPSU to clarify the veracity of Kuryokhin's claim.
+According to Sholokhov, in response to the request, one of the top regional functionaries stated that "Lenin could not have been a mushroom" because "a mammal cannot be a plant."
 Modern taxonomy classifies mushrooms as fungi, a separate kingdom from plants.
+Sociologist Alexis Yurchak has questioned the veracity of Sholokhov’s account.